 - Workmanship Warranty

 Workmanship and installation are major components of new roofing.
 Without sufficient and guaranteed professional installation, even the best roofing can fail to perform.
 Therefore, homeowners need to choose a roofing company that offers both a material and workmanship warranty.
 The workmanship warranty offers protection for labor and installation.
 It’s essentially a warranty that offers peace of mind knowing that the roofing contractor stands by their work, guaranteeing performance for years to come.

 New Florida Building Codes Effective January 2021

-The 7th and newest edition to the codes contains changes to the requirements for roofs, with goals to improve resistance to wind damage and water invasion.
-There are several new construction and roof replacement changes, including changes to roofing underlayment, wind loads on roofs, roof mitigation, wind resistance loads, soffits and cable and raceway-type wiring methods on roofs.
+The 7th and the newest edition to the codes contain changes to the requirements for roofs, with goals to improve resistance to wind damage and water invasion.
+There are several new construction and roof replacement changes, including changes to roofing underlayment, wind loads on roofs, roof mitigation, wind resistance loads, soffits, and cable, and raceway-type wiring methods on roofs.
 Speak with your local roofing contractor in Florida to find out more about the codes.

 Quality Roofing offers premier roofing services for homeowners in Florida.
 Call (850) 204-0443 or fill out the quick form on our contact page to schedule a free roof inspection.